What is Pony Club?

 We are proud to offer Pony Club programs at Chagrin Valley Farms as of 2023, and excited to build a strong history of outstanding horsemen and women.
 As one of the newest clubs and riding centers in the nation, we have a legacy to build and shape all our own!

-For more information on how to join the Chagrin Valley Pony Club at the CVPC Riding Center, click here.
+For more information on how to join the Chagrin Valley Pony Club at the CVPC Riding Center, keep reading below.
 CVPCRC is a member of the Tri-State Region of U.S. Pony Club.
 For more information on the Tri-State region and regional resources, click here.

 CORE VALUES